-10.4 BigInt (64bit) identifiers
+11.4 BigInt (64bit) identifiers

-Since Nextcloud 13 big integers are used to store identifiers and auto-increment keys in the database.
-Because changing columns on huge tables can take quite a while (up to hours or days), the update from Nextcloud 12 or earlier did not perform this migration on the filecache and activity table.
+Nextcloud uses big integers to store identifiers and auto-increment keys in the database.
+Because changing columns on huge tables can take quite a while (up to hours or days) depending on the number of files in the Nextcloud instance, this migration on the filecache- and activity tablehas to be triggered manually by a console command.